nocobase/docs/docs/en-US/handbook/data-visualization/user/chart-block.md

 ![](https://static-docs.nocobase.com/790faf0a126e4ffcc3ff976818325cfd.png)

-Inside the chart block, click "Add Block" - "Chart" and select the corresponding data table (Collection) to create and configure charts.
+Inside the chart block, click "Add Block" - "Chart" and select the corresponding data Collection to create and configure charts.
 Only tables that the user has permission to view can be used for chart configuration, otherwise, they will be hidden from the options.

 ![](https://static-docs.nocobase.com/93ed2fada2478fba1b243d8705717a34.png)